yochaigal/cairn/wip/2e/wilderness-exploration.md

 - The party stops to set up camp in the wilds.
 Each party member (and their mounts) consume a **Ration**.
 - A **lookout rotation** is set so that the party can sleep unmolested.
 At least 3 rotations are necessary to ensure that all party members can rest.
 A smaller party may need to risk sleeping unguarded, or switch off sleeping over multiple days (see [**Sleep**](#sleep)).
 - Party members that were able to rest remove all of **Fatigue** from their inventory.

+## Wilderness Elements

+### Night

+- The party can choose to travel during the night and rest during the day, but night travel is far slower and more treacherous!
+- Traveling at night _always_ increases the [Terrain Difficulty](#terrain-difficulty) by one step (i.e. _Easy_ terrain becomes _Tough_) and the **Warden** rolls twice on the [**Wilderness Events**](#wilderness-events) table.
+- Some terrain and weather may be easier to traverse at night (desert, for example).
+The **Warden** should balance these challenges along with any other.

+### Sleep

+- The last **watch** of the day is typically reserved for the [**Make Camp**](#make-camp) action.
+- Characters typically need to sleep each day.
+Anything beyond a minor interruption can negate or cancel the benefits of sleep.
+- If the party skips the **Make Camp** action, they each add a **Fatigue** to their inventory, and are _deprived_.
+Additionally, traveling when sleep-deprived raises the terrain **Difficulty** by one step (i.e. _Easy_ becomes _Tough_).

+### Light

+- Torches and other radial sources of light illuminate 40ft ahead of the party, but beyond that only provides a dim outline of objects.
+- Characters without a light source may suffer from _panic_ until their situation is remedied.
+- Environmental conditions (sudden gusts of wind, dust, water, etc.) can easily blow out a torch.

+> ### Light Sources
+> A torch can be lit 3 times before degrading.
+A lantern can be relit indefinitely, but requires an oil can (6 uses).